 Sublimation of Dry Ice

-The very first one in my list of top 6 examples of sublimation in everyday life is dry ice.
+The very first one in my list of top 6 exclusive sublimation examples in daily life is dry ice.
 Not to mention, dry ice is nothing but a solid form of carbon dioxide.

 The process of sublimation takes place in dry ice at approximately -78 degrees celsius around normal atmospheric pressure.